 Anshe Chung Studios: Perhaps the best know SL real estate mogul, Anshe Chung is purportedly the first SL Resident to reach real-life millionaire status.
 Anshe Chung Studios now employs 80 people full-time and builds entire communities.
 Develop real estate: Real estate in SL has the potential to generate substantial income.
 It requires the ability to design and build structures within the SL environment, or you can pay someone to do the design and construction work.
 You can develop property for resale or for rent.
 Here are links to some SL real estate developer websites to give you an idea of what some are already doing:

 - Livingston Properties: Sells prefabricated homes ranging in price from L$400 to L$900.

 Become a real estate agent: The SL world can be a bit overwhelming at first.
-Like moving to a new town, you don’t know the up and coming neighborhoods from all the rest.
+Like moving to a new town, you don’t know the up-and-coming neighborhoods from all the rest.
 To find out where the best properties are and whether the asking price is reasonable, some are hiring in-World realtors.
 Realtors can also help you sell your property.
-Here are few already providing this service:
+Here are a few already providing this service:

 - Livingston Properties: They charge the seller 5% of the transaction price.

 - SL Real Estate Rentals: This site provides listings of available rental properties.